Choosing A Stunning Backsplash For Your Kitchen

 Additional design considerations:

-• What is the overall look you’re trying to achieve in the kitchen?
+- What is the overall look you’re trying to achieve in the kitchen remodel?

-• What role does the backsplash play in that look?
-Main or supporting?
+- What role does the backsplash tile play in that look?

-• Line up with cabinets or run tile all the way to the ceiling?
+- Do you want your kitchen tile to line up with cabinets or run all the way to theceiling?

 Wear and Tear

-• Cost is always a factor; how important is it to overall design?
+- Cost is always a factor; how important is it to overall kitchen design?